mehulagg/gitlab/doc/user/clusters/agent/index.md

 - You will need to replace `namespace: gitlab-agent` with `namespace: <YOUR-DESIRED-NAMESPACE>`.
 - There are several ways how `kas-address` (Kubernetes Agent Server) can be configured.
 The agent can use the WebSockets or gRPC protocols to connect to the Agent Server.
-Depending on your cluster configuration and GitLab architecture, you may need to use one or the other.
+Depending on your cluster configuration and GitLab architecture, you may need to use one or the other:
   - By default, `wss` scheme (an encrypted WebSockets connection) is used after you install `gitlab-kas` sub-chart or enable `kas` for Omnibus GitLab.
 In this case, you will need to set `wss://GitLab.host.tld:443/-/kubernetes-agent` as `kas-address` where `GitLab.host.tld` is your GitLab hostname.